Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **Photo Gallery Upload Speed**
-    - **Description**: The application should ensure that photo uploads to the gallery are completed within 5 seconds per photo, under a standard network connection.
+    - **Description**: The application should ensure that photo uploads to the gallery are achieved at a minimum of 10mB/s
-    - **Justification**:  A slow upload experience can frustrate users and discourage them from archiving their photos efficiently.
-Ensuring quick uploads enhances user engagement and usability.
+    - **Justification**:  According to a study of user preference on upload speed, 10mb/s is sufficient to handle photo and video upload.
+Regular photos are usually 4-5 mB in size, rendering 10mB/s an appropriate speed for photo upload.
+A slow upload experience can frustrate users and discourage them from archiving their photos efficiently.
-2. **Data Security and Privacy**
+2. **Photo Browsing Buffer Time**
-    - **Description**: Photo metadata (GPS location, timestamp) is securely stored and should be encrypted when permissions to see them are insufficient.
+    - **Description**: When retrieving photos and displaying them on the screen, the buffer time should be no more than 2 seconds.
-    - **Justification**:  Users may have sensitive location data tied to their photos.
-Encrypting this data helps prevent unauthorized access and ensures data privacy is maintained.
+    - **Justification**:  Conventional photo album apps like IPhone Photos and Google Drive storage of viewing photos have small buffer windows.
+Long buffering time will reduce engagement and lead to impatience.
+We intend that when our app is fetching photo data from database, the time is short and the action swift.

 ## 4. Designs Specification